martygilbert/digestforum/README.md

 digestdigestforum
 ===========

-A fork of the Moodle digestforum code, this digestforum will require that all posts be added to a digest, regardless of the users' settings.
+A fork of the Moodle forum code, this digestforum will require that all posts be added to a digest, regardless of the users' settings.

 Modified by Marty Gilbert (martygilbert at gmail)

-CHANGE FOR DIGEST_36 - Forked the Moodle 3.6 forum code and re-digest-digestforumed it.
+CHANGE FOR DIGEST_36 - Forked the Moodle 3.6 forum code and re-digestforumed it.

 ```
 find . -type f ! -name 'README.md' ! -path './.git/*' -exec sed -i 's/forum/digestforum/g' '{}' \;